backdrop-contrib/backup_migrate/README.md

 The backup files are a list of SQL statements which can be executed with a tool such as phpMyAdmin or the command-line mysql client.

+**PHP 8 NOTE**:
+Due to changes in Backdrop CMS 1.19 and newer to be PHP 8 compatible, the backup_migrate module *must* be updated when you update your Backdrop installation.
+See [Issue #64](https://github.com/backdrop-contrib/backup_migrate/issues/64) for more details.

 Installation
 ------------